ArcticMC/Scenarios/descriptions.md

 ### Health Donor (L)
 > Players can donate health to other players in the game.
 Every half a heart you donate will cost 1 experience level.
 To do this command /donatehp <1-20> <IGN>

+### Identity Reveal (L)
+> All players start out the game with a disguise.
+When a player gets a kill, their true identity is revealed to everyone.

 ### Identity Theft (L)
 > Whenever you shoot and hit a player, you will gain their disguise.
 If a player already has another disguise, then you will steal theirs.